-Eric Evans advocates on gradual blending of modeling and design into iterative development based on a correct and deep understanding of the domain, avoiding both “analysis paralysis” and the “easiest solution” for a user story, in an attempt to create a solution that expresses the domain and is flexible enough to support future variations of the model.
+Eric Evans advocates on gradual blending of modeling and design into iterative development in an attempt to create a solution that expresses the domain and is flexible enough to support changes.

-Alex Miller explains shortly why caching is useful, followed by examples of typical difficulties encountered when setting up a cache, like large datasets, data eviction, stale data, replication, loading, duplication.
-Miller also discusses available choices for designing a distributed caching architecture, and ways to test a cache for performance.
+Alex Miller presents typical difficulties encountered when setting up a cache, plus available choices for designing a distributed caching architecture, and ways to test a cache for performance.

 Eishay Smith presents the main differences between Scala and Java, explaining how the Java developers can start integrate Scala code into their development, building, testing and runtime environments.
-Smith also talks about Scala’s learning curve, IDE integration issues and problems people face when Scala is introduced to their organization.

-Magnus Christerson demonstrates using a domain workbench to develop an electronics domain language - its key concepts, how they are defined, the semantic model – and a building access permit example showing the phases from concept to code.
+Magnus Christerson shows how to develop an electronics domain language - its key concepts, how they are defined, the semantic model – and a building access permit example from concept to code.

 Simon Guest presents 5 cloud computing patterns along with examples and Azure solutions for scaling, multi-tenancy, computing, storage and communication.

-Steve Freeman offers advice on writing good tests that make development easier avoiding adding dead weight code that is hard to maintain.
-Freeman covers the following areas: test readability, complex test data, test diagnostics, and test flexibility.
+Steve Freeman offers advice on writing good tests that make development easier avoiding dead weight code that is hard to maintain.
+Topics: readability, complex data, diagnostics, and flexibility.